Lending money to mum and dad – Loan to Parent

 How to document a loan from a child to a parent

 Never ‘give’ your parents money.
 Always ‘lend’ them money ‘payable on demand’.
 Get it back if something goes wrong.

 With the Loan to Parent Agreement, you never rely on a verbal agreement.
-Build a Loan Agreement on our website.
-We are Australia’s only law firm website providing legal documents online.
-It puts everything in writing with rules about the loan.
+Build a Loan Agreement on our law firm website.
+We are Australia’s only law firm website, directly, providing legal documents online.
+It puts everything in writing with rules for the loan.

 1. talk with all your parents and your siblings together about the loans